open-cluster-management-io/community/GOVERNANCE.md

 Steering Committee.
 Steering will review Experimental Subprojects at least twice per year to determine if they have matured to full Subproject status.

+New Subprojects will be initialized with a set of maintainers, reviewers, contributors, and other roles assigned based on the people doing the work before the Subproject was accepted.
+The appropriate contributors will be added as Organization Members without the regular process.

 ## Removing Projects

 In some cases, projects will become inactive or unmaintainable, or wish to separate from Open Cluster Management.
 Any Steering Committee member may propose removal of a project on these grounds, and Steering can confirm this with a majority vote.
+The CNCF will determine which, if any, assets of those subprojects will be removable should a project leave OCM.

-Projects which still have contributors will then be moved to a repository in their own namespace.
+Where possible, Projects which still have contributors will then be moved to a repository in their own namespace.
 Projects which have ceased all activity are moved to an archive namespace.